dr-guangtou/daily_astroph/astroph-1901.md

 #### [The MUSE Atlas of Disks (MAD): Resolving Star Formation Rates and Gas Metallicities on < 100pc Scales](https://arxiv.org/abs/1901.04493)
+    * MAD: study the physical properties of the ionized gas in local disks using the sample of 38 nearby ∼ 10^8.5−11.2M⊙ Star-Forming Main Sequence galaxies.
+    * 分辨率在100pc尺度，可以区分HII区和DIG
+    * The gas metallicities generally decrease with radius.
+The metallicity of the Hii regions is on average ∼0.1 dex higher than that of the DIG, but the metallicity radial gradient in both components is similar.
+    * On our < 100 pc scales, we find two correlations previously reported at kpc scales: a spatially resolved Mass- Metallicity Relation (RMZR) and a spatially resolved SFMS (RSFMS)

 #### [On the Prevalence of Super-Massive Black Holes over Cosmic Time](https://arxiv.org/abs/1901.04500)
+    * We explore the assumption that dark matter halos outgrowing a critical halo mass Mc have some probability p of having spawned a SMBH seed. 比如，比10^11 Msun大的halo应该都有种子
+    * 用DM模拟加上SMBH halo occupation的模型来 explores how efficient seeding mechanisms need to be to explain current black hole occupation observations
+    * Reproducing z ∼ 6 quasar space densities depends on their typical halo mass, which can be constrained by counting nearby Lyman Break Galaxies and Lyman Alpha Emitters.
+    * If quasars are not limited to the most massive host halos, they may represent a tiny fraction (≈ 10−5) of the SMBH population.

 #### [Classification of Broad Absorption Line Quasars with a Convolutional Neural Network](https://arxiv.org/abs/1901.04506)
+    * we have developed an automated BAL classifier with a Convolutional Neural Network (CNN).
+We trained our CNN classifier on the C IV λ1549 region of a sample of quasars with reliable human classifications, and compared the results to both a dedicated test sample and visual classifications from the earlier SDSS DR12 quasar catalog.
+    * We find significant BAL features in 16.8% of all quasars with 1.57 < z < 5.56 in the SDSS DR14 quasar catalog.

 #### [How nucleation and luminosity shape faint dwarf galaxies](https://arxiv.org/abs/1901.04509)